centrica-engineering/nucleus-docs/docs/components/ns-timeline.md

 | Use either default, icon or number decoration for all events in the timeline sequence for the `standard` variant |  Mix two different decoration types in events |
 | Use either number or fallback decoration for all events in the timeline sequence for the `Step` variant | Use any icon type with names ending `solid` or `outline` |

-## Specification for the Timeline Component
+## Specification for the timeline component

 | Attribute | Type | Default | Options | Description |
 | :--- | :--- | :--- | :--- | :--- |